 - Develop communication skills and social interaction

 - Enjoy the sensory experiences provided by the outdoor environment and the activities

 - Successfully manage significant changes and challenges including life challenges

 - Develop enterprising behaviour and leadership skills

 - Connect positively with the outdoors and natural spaces

 Our pupils enjoy a wide range of activities from identifying trees and plants to building dens and cooking meals.
-Each session inevitably concludes with a hot drink (usually hot chocolate) and now we have a pizza oven they can create their very own Littlegreen pizzas.
+Each session inevitably concludes with a hot drink (usually hot chocolate).